 Although difficult, standardized data collection can also be invaluable for comparing information across multiple events.
 Such comparisons can improve future response efficiency and allow response and research communities to continue to build upon existing information.
-For example, the NIH DR2 Program has created a repository of questionnaires focusing on differing areas of interest including environmental exposures, mental health and cognitive function, occupational health, social support and resiliency, and other topics across events.
-These data-collection tools can be tailored as indicated for the specifics of a disaster situation.
-These efforts are being done in collaboration with the National Library of Medicine's Common Data Elements Repository (https://cde.nlm.nih.gov/home) to help facilitate the use of standardized questions and questionnaires across disaster situations.
+For example, the NIH Disaster Research Response (DR2) Program has created a repository of questionnaires focusing on differing areas of interest including environmental exposures, mental health and cognitive function, occupational health, social support and resiliency, and other topics across events.
+These data collection tools can be tailored as indicated for the specifics of a disaster situation.
+These efforts are being done in collaboration with the National Library of Medicine's Common Data Elements Repository64 to help facilitate the use of standardized questions and questionnaires across disaster situations.

-More generally, the Harvard Humanitarian Initiative KoBo Toolbox Suite (https://www.kobotoolbox.org/) offers free and open source tools for data collection during humanitarian crises.
-The suite includes mechanisms to build forms from predetermined question sets, to collect data with mobile devices, and to analyze the data collected.
-Although not as structured as the DR2, CONVERGE, or KoBo formats, EERI offers guidelines for specific data collection in the field in its field guide (EERI, 1996).
+More generally, the Harvard Humanitarian Initiative KoBo Toolbox Suite65 offers free and open source tools for data collection during humanitarian crises.
+The suite includes mechanisms to build forms from pre-determined question sets, collect data with mobile devices, and analyze the data collected.
+While not as structured as the DR2, CONVERGE, or KoBo formats, EERI offers guidelines for specific data collection in the field in its Field Guide.66

-Challenge: Coordinate data collection during response across the research community to minimize redundant efforts.
+Challenge: Coordinate data collection during response across the research community in order to minimize redundant efforts.

-Coordinating data collection during events across research groups can help minimize the footprint of researchers in the affected area, reduce redundant efforts, facilitate the sharing of information between the S&T and EM communities, and minimize stress on affected populations.
-Coordinated data collection can also assist emergency managers because information on critical infrastructure, such as roads, runways, and hazardous waste sites, can be consolidated and incorporated into situational awareness briefings for field crews (Warren Mills and others, 2008).
+Coordinating data collection during events across research groups can help minimize the footprint of researchers in the affected area, reduce redundant efforts, facilitate the sharing of information between the S&T community and the emergency management community, and minimize stress on affected populations.
+Coordinated data collection can also assist emergency managers as information on critical infrastructure, such as roads, runways, and hazardous waste sites, can be consolidated and incorporated into situational awareness briefings for field crews (Warren Mills and others, 2008).
 Data clearinghouses also provide a historical record for application in future disaster events (Warren Mills and others, 2008).
 As Tierney (2019, p.
-115) observes, "[t] he best way to deal with the threat of unacceptable levels of burdensome research is for research teams to communicate and collaborate voluntarily-for example, by sharing information on the topics they are studying and on the timing of their research activities, or by exploring ways to consolidate data collection and data sharing."
+115) observes, "[t]he best way to deal with the threat of unacceptable levels of